NuGet/NuGetDocs/NuGet.Docs/docs/FAQ-and-Policy-Documents/Governance.md

 Users should be encouraged to participate in the life of the project and the community as much as possible.
 User contributions enable the project team to ensure that they are satisfying the needs of those users.
 Common user activities include (but are not limited to):

-* advocating for use of the project
+• Advocating for use of the project

-* informing developers of project strengths and weaknesses from a new user’s perspective
+• Informing developers of project strengths and weaknesses from a new user’s perspective

-* providing moral support (a ‘thank you’ goes a long way)
+• Providing moral support (a ‘thank you’ goes a long way)

-* writing documentation and tutorials
+• Writing documentation and tutorials

-* filing bug reports and feature requests
+• Filing bug reports and feature requests

-* participating in community events, such as bug bashes
+• Participating in community events, such as bug bashes

-* participating on the discussion board(s) or forum(s)
+• Participating on the discussion board(s) or forum(s)

 Users who continue to engage with the project and its community will often find themselves becoming more and more involved.
 Such users may then go on to become contributors, as described above.